Masters Programme in Educational Psychology (Distance Learning)

 The Educational Psychology program focuses on the study of cognitive, emotional and social – cultural processes that are fundamental to education and lifelong human development.
 The program is addressed to current or potential teachers of primary and secondary education who wish to acquire specialized knowledge of the normal and abnormal pattern of development and learning.

 The basic philosophy of the program is the empirical approach to the study of Educational Psychology, where the acquired knowledge and expertise are combined with the students’ experience with everyday problems within and outside the school environment.
 This approach will help students expand their knowledge, and at the same time acquire a deeper understanding of various topics in education and psychology.
-Specifically, the students of this Graduate Program will be trained in depth in the following areas:
+Specifically, the students of this Graduate Programme will be trained in depth in the following areas:

 - Theoretical approaches to learning and their educational applications.